wp-plugins/authorizenet-woocommerce-addon/readme.txt

 1. You need to have woocoommerce plugin installed to make this plugin work.
 2. You need to follow Authorize.Net -> Accounts ->  	API Login ID and Transaction Key  in account to Obtain Api key & transaction key
 3. This plugin works on test & live mode of Authorize.Net.
-4. This plugin readily works on developmentment server.
+4. This plugin readily works on local/developmentment server.
 5. This plugin does not requires SSL.
 6. This plugin does not store Card Details anywhere.
 7. You can check for Testing Card No <a href="http://developer.authorize.net/faqs/#testccnumbers">Here</a>
 8. This plugin requires CURL
 9. This plugin does not support Pre Order or Subscriptions
-10. This plugin does Support Refunds in woocommmerce interface
+10. Learn more on <a href="http://developer.authorize.net/api/reference/starting_guide.html">Authorization Capture Settlement Void</a>
-11. Learn more on <a href="http://developer.authorize.net/api/reference/starting_guide.html">Authorization Capture Settlement Void</a>
+11. Upon refunds the items are not restocked automatically you need to use <a href="https://wordpress.org/plugins/woocommerce-auto-restore-stock/">this plugin</a> to restock automatically.
 12. Error connecting to AuthorizeNet

 This is a common known error you need to go to your plugins directory and then navigate to following file